mdingena/att-string-transcoder/docs/FireComponent.md

 ### `new FireComponent(props)`

-Creates a versioned component without deserialising its data.
+Creates a versioned `Fire` component.

 - `props` [`<ComponentProps & FireComponentProps>`](#types) Configuration of the component to create.
 - Returns: `<FireComponent>`